eskinner31/sinatra-introduction/README.md

 		$ mkdir views
 		$ touch first_app.rb
 		$ mine .

 ### Let's ceate the first route: '/' - the 'root' route

 * Edit 'first_app.rb' as follows:

-		require 'sinatra'
+		require 'sinatra/base'

+		class MyApp < Sinatra::Base

 			get '/' do           # '/' is the route - the "root" route
 			  "Hello, World!"
+			end

+			run! if app_file == $0

 		end

 * Go to the command line and run the app: